 - LG V50 ThinQ, V50S ThinQ, V60 ThinQ, G7 ThinQ, G8 ThinQ, Wing

-You also need a Google account (not compatible with G Suite or Google for Education accounts) with an active Stadia account (activated when signing up for free or purchasing Premiere Edition, or through Buddy Pass invitation) and the Stadia app downloaded on your smartphone were all required for mobile cloud gaming.
+A Google account (not compatible with G Suite or Google for Education accounts) with an active Stadia account (activated when signing up for free or purchasing Premier Edition, or through Buddy Pass invitation) and the Stadia app downloaded on your smartphone were all required for mobile cloud gaming.

-If your Android phone isn't on this list, you may still be able to use it.
-The list shows phones that Google developers have successfully tested Stadia on without any bugs, but they may simply not have tested your new phone yet.
-Download the Stadia app, go to the Settings, select "Experiments", then turn on "Play on this device".
+If your Android phone isn't on this list, you still might be able to use it.
+Our list shows phones that Google developers have successfully tested Stadia on without any bugs, but they may not have tried your new phone yet.
+Download the Stadia app, go to the Settings, select "Experiments," then turn on "Play on this device."
 This will lift any device restrictions and let you use the service whenever you like.

-Keep in mind, however, that your phone may have been kept off the list for a reason, and you should start by playing some free Stadia games first to see if it works before you subscribe or buy anything.
+However, keep in mind that your phone may have been kept off the list for a reason, and you should start by playing some free Stadia games first to see if it works before you subscribe or buy anything.

 Does Stadia work on iOS?

-While there is a Stadia iOS app before the service was shut down, it was only there to help you access games you own on your television; you can't play games on it, courtesy of Apple's long-standing policy blocking gaming apps that could compete with its App Store or Apple Arcade.
-However, Google is using a legal workaround that lets iPhone and iPad users play Stadia games using their Safari web browser.
+While there is a Stadia iOS app before the service was shut down, it was only there to help you access games you own on your television; you could not play games throughit, courtesy of Apple's long-standing policy blocking gaming apps that could compete with its App Store or Apple Arcade.
+However, Google used a legal workaround that let iPhone and iPad users play Stadia games using their Safari or Chrome web browser.

-To play Stadia on iOS, you'll need to update to iOS version 14.3 or later.
-Then, create a Stadia account and make sure you have at least one game in your library.
-From that point, go to stadia.com on your iPhone or iPad, and you should see a prompt saying you can play in your browser.
-Tap "Got it", and you should be good to go!
-To make things easier, you can create a web app shortcut by tapping the share button and selecting "Add to Home Screen".
-Both the Stadia controller and some Bluetooth controllers should be supported; unlike with Android phones, you can't use a wired controller for Stadia on iOS.
+Stadia on iOS required version 14.3 or later alongside a Stadia account and at least one game in the library.
+From that point, players went to stadia.com on their iPhone or iPad with a prompt saying you could play in the web browser.
+A web app shortcut could also be created to make things easier by tapping the share button in Safari and selecting "Add to Home Screen."
+The Stadia controller and some Bluetooth controllers were supported; unlike Android phones, wired controllers could not be used for Stadia on iOS.